codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 To test or not to test, that is the question (jkjk don't be a dumbus; TEST YOUR CODE).
 The real question is, when and how to test?

+Spoiler alert: we're not the biggest fans of test-driven development.

 <!-- more -->

 # A few common approaches to testing